dvandal/cryptonote-nodejs-pool/README.md

     /* This is the integrated address prefix used for miner login validation. */ "intAddressPrefix": 91,

+    /* This is the Subaddress prefix used for miner login validation. */ "intAddressPrefix": 252,

     /* Poll RPC daemons for new blocks every this many milliseconds. */ "blockRefreshInterval": 1000,